All Products

 Step 2: Connect to the graph application

-• The application whitelist is independent of the cluster whitelist and must be configured separately.
+The application whitelist is separate from the cluster whitelist and must be configured independently.

-• If your ECS instance and the application are in the same VPC, you can add the private IP address of the ECS instance or its VPC CIDR block.
+• If your ECS instance is in the same Virtual Private Cloud (VPC) as the application, add the private IP address of the ECS instance or its VPC CIDR block.

-• If your ECS instance and the application are not in the same VPC, you can add the public IP address of the ECS instance or the security group where the ECS instance is located.
+• If your ECS instance is in a different VPC, add the public IP address of the ECS instance or the security group where it is located.

 image